 Here are my favorite resources on the seasonal holidays of the Celtic calendar:

-John O’Donohue, a theologian, philosopher, and poet from Canamara who simply died too soon.
+John O’Donohue is a theologian, philosopher, and poet from Canamara who simply died too soon.
 I especially hold dear this interview from On Being.
 I often take Sunday morning walks with him whispering in my ear through the iPhone.
 Please explore his works with my links below.
 They’re affiliate links and help support works like this on the blog.

 Sharon Blackie is a psychologist and mythologist who explores the folklore and spirituality of Ireland.
 Her newsletters are a must-read every time they appear in my inbox and highly recommended.

 Mary Reynolds is a landscape architect who has created a movement of gardeners dedicated to cultivating wild spaces on the land they care for.
 The movement is called We Are the ARK, acts of restorative kindness.
 You can’t meet Mary Mary and not fall head over heels in love with her and the way she sees the world.
-An easy introduction is through the movie about her journey to winning the Chelsea Flower Show gold prize in her early 30s.
+An accessible introduction is through the movie about her journey to winning the Chelsea Flower Show gold prize in her early 30s.
 It’s in the links below.

 Ali Issacs, Storyteller.
 This WordPress blog is a treasure of Irish story and folklore.
 I especially love how Ali visits the actual sites associated with many of the myths and folktales she researches and retells.
 Her writing is captivating.
 Her personal story endearing.
 Highly recommended reading.
 Plus, she gives away one of her books for FREE!